 We construct daily measures of air pollution surrounding airports using the monitoring network maintained by the California Air Resource Board (CARB).
 This database combines pollution readings for all pollution monitors administered by CARB, including information on the exact location of the monitor.
 Data includes both daily and hourly pollution readings.
-We concentrate on the set of monitors with hourly emission readings for CO, NO2, and O3 in the years 2005-2007.9 The locations of all CO and NO2 monitors in relation to airports are shown in Figure 1.
+We concentrate on the set of monitors with hourly emission readings for CO, NO2, and O3 in the years 2005-2007.
+The locations of all CO and NO2 monitors in relation to airports are shown in Figure 1.

 A unique feature of pollution data is the significant number of missing observations in the database.
 We therefore use the following algorithm when we aggregate the hourly data to daily pollution readings: Our measure of the daily maximum pollution reading is simply the maximum of all hourly pollution readings.
 The daily mean is the duration-weighted average of all hourly pollution readings.
-We define the duration as the number of hours until the next reading.10 We prefer this approach to simply taking the arithmetic average of all hourly readings on a day since hourly pollution data exhibit great temporal dependance.
-A missing hourly observation is better
+We define the duration as the number of hours until the next reading.
+We

-9While data exists for other pollutants in California, we limit our analysis to using CO, NO2 as they are directly emitted by airplanes and have better coverage than PM10.
-O3 forms from VOC and NO_x, and the latter is emitted by airplanes.
+$^{10}$ While data exists for other pollutants in California, we limit our analysis to using CO, NO2 as they are directly emitted by airplanes and have better coverage than PM10.
+O3 forms from VOC and NOx, and the latter is emitted by airplanes.
 We do, however, not find that O3 pollution levels are impacted by airport congestion and hence focus on CO and NO2.
 While monitor data exists as far back as 1993, our hospital data, described further in this section, exists only from 2005 onwards.